listviann/NotebookWPF/README.md

 NotebookWPF has been developed using the MVVM design pattern (Model-View-ViewModel).

 Also, this application supports color theme switching (light-dark).
-To do this open NotebookWPF, then select a "Theme" item which is located in menu and choose a color theme you want to use.
+To do this, open NotebookWPF, then select a "Theme" item which is located in menu and choose a color theme you want to use.